arm61/pylj/docs/source/monte-carlo.md

 print(f"accepted {accepted} of {simulation.steps} moves")
 ```

 The energy pane shows the run settling.
 The lattice is not an equilibrium configuration: the energy falls over the first few hundred steps as the particles find each other's wells, and then fluctuates about a steady value.
 Sixteen particles fluctuate hard, so the fall is easier to see in an average than by eye.
-Averages are taken over the steady part, and the settling steps are discarded.
+The settling steps, called equilibration, are discarded; the steps that are then sampled are the production run, and averages are taken over those.

 `step()` does the same three things, and counts the accepted moves as `accepted`: